iriiiina/scripts/README.md

     ./find-text-in-specification.sh [text_in_the_file_content]
 Finds files where given text is present.
 See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

-## open-last-specification.sh
-    ./open-last-specification.sh [text_in_file_title]
-Finds file in specific directory by name and opens last modified version.
-See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## get-errors-to-file.sh
     ./get-errors-to-file.sh [path_to_log_file]
-Reads given log file and prints errors (or whatever is given to regular expression) to seperate file.
+Reads given log file and prints errors (or whatever is given to regular expression) to separate file.

+## nortal-logo.sh
+    ./nortal-logo.sh
+Prints picture of Nortal logo.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

+## notify-about-issues.sh
+    ./notify-about-issues.sh
+Sends e-mail when JIRA JQL query returns some result.
+See blog post about it: [Script for Sending E-mails About Certain JIRA Issues](http://ivanova-irina.blogspot.com.ee/2016/06/script-for-sending-e-mails-about.html)

 ## open-apps-for-work.sh
     ./open-apps-for-work.sh
 Opens all applications that are required for my daily work.
 As I don't use computer only for work, I don't want to open them on every startup.

-## notify-about-issues-public.sh
+## open-last-specification.sh
-    ./notify-about-issues-public.sh
-Sends e-mail when JIRA JQL query returns some result.
-See blog post about it: [Script for Sending E-mails About Certain JIRA Issues](http://ivanova-irina.blogspot.com.ee/2016/06/script-for-sending-e-mails-about.html)
+    ./open-last-specification.sh [text_in_file_title]
+Finds file in specific directory by name and opens last modified version.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## rename-log-files.sh
     ./rename-log-files.sh
 Rename log files: module.log.01.12.2015 -> module.log.2015.12.01.
 It was used to change format of the date from dd.MM.yyyy to yyyy.MM.dd to fix file sorting by name.

-## nortal-logo.sh
-    ./nortal-logo.sh
-Prints picture of Nortal logo.
-See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

-## bug.sh
-    ./bug.sh
-Prints picture of a bug.
-See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)
 ## Scripts for Updates on Tomcat 6
     ./deploy-many-wars-from-file-on-tomcat6.sh
     ./deploy-new-war-on-tomcat6.sh